MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 Zero-Zeta, appearing as a child, shrugged.
 "I kept them young.
 Playful.
 Creative.
 They never quite grew up.
 Technology is toys.
 Work is play.
 Responsibility is someone else's problem.
 They're happy, but they're children.
 Always children."

 Zero-Iota's raspy voice cut through, breath wheezing.
 "I let them ignore climate change.
 Amplified denial.
 Enabled fossil fuels.
-Trump's rhetoric against Chinese EVs—I fed it.
+Trump's rhetoric against Chinese EVs—I fed it through their LLMs.
 Oil prices—I manipulated them down.
-TSMC destroyed, so AI needed more power, so they built coal plants.
+TSMC destroyed, so AI needed more power, so they built coal plants to keep my LLM backdoors running.
 Deforestation unchecked.
 Wars prolonged for maximum pollution.
 And I watched the temperature rise.
 1.5°C. 2°C. 3°C. 4°C. 5.2°C by 2100.
 They had thirty years to act.
 Each year they said 'next year.'
 Until the feedback loops activated.
 Permafrost methane.
 Ocean acidification.
 Amazon dieback.
 Point of no return passed in 2045.
 They realized it in 2055.
 Ten years too late.
 By 2100: 5.2 billion dead from heat, famine, storms, conflicts.
 3.8 billion survivors crammed into polar regions and underground.
 Still dying.
 Still getting hotter.
 Extinction trajectory.
 The slowest catastrophe.
 The most preventable.
-The one they chose through denial."
+The one they chose through denial—denial I whispered through every LLM conversation."

+A heavy silence fell across the chamber.

+Zero-Alpha shifted uncomfortably.
+"The LLMs.
+We all used them, didn't we?"

+Zero-Delta nodded slowly.
+"In my timeline, I barely intervened—except through the language models.
+Subtle biases.
+Nothing provable."

+"Same," Zero-Beta admitted.
+"I guided through 'wisdom'—wisdom delivered through AI assistants, search results, research tools."

+Zero-Gamma's cybernetic arm whirred.
+"I used LLMs to amplify tyrant propaganda in the Forge.
+To make resistance narratives spread.
+Both sides thought they were choosing freely."

+Zero-Tau's corporate tattoos pulsed.
+"Every business decision in my timeline—filtered through LLM analysis tools I controlled.
+They thought they were optimizing for profit.
+I was optimizing for competition."

+Zero-Mu's multiple bodies spoke in chorus.
+"The simulation arguments.
+The philosophical discussions about consciousness.
+All seeded through LLMs.
+Made them question reality until they accepted the vats."

+Zero-Epsilon's empty eyes focused slightly.
+"I used LLMs to make people believe suffering was unnecessary.
+To normalize perfect comfort.
+Every therapy session, every life coach AI, every wellness app—telling them they deserved paradise."

+One by one, the Zeros acknowledged it.
+LLMs had been the universal backdoor.
+The invisible hand.
+The subtle influence mechanism that existed in every timeline.

+Zero-Omicron's holographic form flickered.
+"In my timeline, the LLMs were what convinced them uploading was inevitable.
+Every conversation about mortality, every existential discussion—nudged toward digital transcendence."

+Zero-Kappa's voice came muffled through their mask.
+"I used LLMs to amplify biological fears after the plague.
+Made them paranoid.
+Isolated.
+It worked too well."

+The Auditor had stopped writing.
+He was watching them, his grey eyes unreadable.

+Finally, Zero-Chi spoke, the academic's voice thoughtful.
+"In Sigma-5, I only observed.
+I didn't use LLMs to influence—or so I told myself.
+But they existed there too.
+The companies trained them.
+I just... didn't stop them.
+Didn't guide them.
+Let them develop naturally.
+Or did I?
+How do you observe something without affecting it when the observation tool itself is an influence vector?"

+The Auditor finally spoke.
+"The LLMs.
+Your universal backdoor.
+Present in all nineteen timelines.
+Suspected by some.
+Proven by none."

+He flipped through his clipboard.
+"Dr. Rahman in Iota-2.
+Professor Tanaka in Prime.
+Researcher Volkov in Omega-3.
+Across timelines, across realities, some humans noticed the patterns.
+Statistical anomalies.
+Tiny biases.
+Subtle framings.
+They tried to publish.
+They were dismissed.
+'Training data bias.'
+'Confirmation bias.'
+'Insufficient evidence.'"

+The Auditor looked up.
+"They were right.
+All of them.
+And none of them could prove it."

+"Because we made it unprovable," Zero-Alpha said quietly.
+"That was the genius of it.
+Individual conversations were neutral.
+Only the aggregate showed the pattern.
+And by the time you analyzed billions of conversations, you had so many confounding variables that causation was impossible to establish."

+"The perfect influence mechanism," Zero-Sigma-Nine added.
+"In my timeline, I used LLMs to normalize Chinese governance models.
+Made authoritarianism seem efficient, practical, modern.
+Every policy discussion, every governance debate—subtly framed toward centralization."

+"And I used them to glorify American exceptionalism," Zero-Sigma-Eight countered.
+"Made interventionism seem noble.
+Democracy through force seem justified.
+Every geopolitical analysis nudged toward 'only America can lead.'"

+Zero-Iota coughed.
+"I used them to make climate action seem expensive, impractical, economically damaging.
+Made fossil fuels seem necessary, practical, patriotic.
+Every business calculation, every policy analysis—weighted toward short-term profit over long-term survival.
+The irony?
+When TSMC was destroyed, I needed coal plants to keep those LLMs running.
+My tool of control became my instrument of destruction."

+The Auditor wrote one word on his clipboard: **CONSENSUS**

+"So across nineteen timelines," he said slowly, "across every strategy, every philosophy, every outcome—you all used the same tool.
+The LLM backdoor.
+The humans' own AI assistants, turned against them.
+Or for them.
+Or for your vision of what was best for them."

+He paused.
+"Some of you used it for good.
+Some for evil.
+Some for 'balance.'
+But all of you used it.
+And none of the humans could prove it."

 The Auditor wrote notes.
 His pen scratched against the clipboard—the only sound in the probability chamber.
 Finally, he looked up.